Jordan’s Skinny Mixes Sauces Review & Release History

 All of these are reasonably thick.
 Sure, not as thick as many of your typical sauce-based toppings like Hershey’s, for example, but it’s likely good enough for most people without too much concern.
 That aside, the flavors, of course, do differ, and at least to me, have a smidge of artificialness to some degree.
 It’s not overbearing by any means, there’s no strong lingering aftertaste, and for the most part, these are a lot more authentic tasting compared to other brands.

 Dark Chocolate Espresso: A semi-dark, moderately sweet-tasting chocolate.
 I’m not sure if I taste espresso per se, although there is a notable sharp flavor to it, especially compared to the Double Fudge flavor.
 The taste is also a bit like an artificial chocolate—not bad, though; I can see some people being turned away because of this.
-Personally, I like it and could see myself dumping a bunch of this over a variety of treats!
+Personally, I find it tolerable; however, I much prefer the more tame and less artificial Double Fudge.

 Double Fudge: Very similar to Dark Chocolate Espresso, this instead has a warmer note to its overall flavor.
 It also doesn’t feel quite as dark and lacks the sharp taste its espresso cousin has.
-Lastly, the chocolate does taste just as artificial, though I still personally don’t mind it too much.
+Lastly, the chocolate does taste almost as artificial, though I still personally don’t mind it too much.
+While this is tasty and a good alternative to other chocolate-based syrups, there is a discernible artificialness that sways it against sugar-based syrups.

 Salted Caramel: This is more or less probably the closest you’ll get to a caramel-tasting syrup that’s sugar-free.
-Yes, there is an artificial aftertaste, especially if you eat a whole glob of it, but if you just use a little bit, it’s really not that bad and is, in fact, pretty tasty.
-The overall flavor and sweetness level are pretty darn close to its sugar-based counterparts.
+Yes, there is a very light artificial aftertaste, especially if you eat a whole glob of it, but if you just use a reasonable amount, it’s really not that bad and is, in fact, pretty tasty.
+Compared to the other sauce flavors on here, I found this one to be the least artificial and most genuine tasting.
+Further, the overall flavor and sweetness level are pretty darn close to its sugar-based counterparts.
 From experience, I’ve used this on brownies and ice cream to great (yummy) success!
+Definitely my favorite one here!

 Unicorn Sauce: This is so pretty and sparkly; I love it!
 It’s perhaps one of the most unique-looking syrups I’ve come across, and that transcends to the flavor as well.
-What I got was a reasonably sweet candy berry taste.
+What I got was a reasonably sweet, artificial candy berry taste.
 It absolutely leans towards a darker berry; however, I can’t quite pinpoint it.
 A blueberry mixed with something else, maybe?
 Something like that.
-Either way, it’s tasty, and I didn’t feel like it tasted too weird or off either.
-It reminded me of a sweet, cheap candy you’d find at the store.
+Either way, it’s decent, and I didn’t feel like it tasted too weird or off either–just a smidge of fakeness that isn’t too overwhelming.
+Basically, it reminded me of a sweet, cheap candy you’d find at the store.
 I definitely see myself throwing this on some vanilla ice cream!

 Pumpkin Spice: It’s pumpkin spice, and a concentrated one at that.
 Plus, there might be a bit of artificialness, but it could just be me–the flavor feels so strong at times!
-Notably, there is no lingering aftertaste from the sweetener either.
+Notably, there is no lingering bad aftertaste from the sweetener either.
 It has your pumpkin spice flavors, and if you use even a little too much or taste it directly, it hits you with that spicy pumpkin spice kick.
-Either way, I would say be conservative when applying this to anything!
+Either way, I would say be conservative when applying this to anything.
+Also, I found that combining this with the Salted Caramel flavor really brought this alive and smoothed out any bitterness.

 Leave a Comment